 Comparing this outbreak to others

 Given the current COVID-19 pandemic, people are nervous about how easily transmissible this new virus is and, as a result, it is getting a bit of media coverage, some of which is very stigmatizing, not only to individuals from African countries, but to men who have sex with men.

 This ongoing outbreak is an unusual one because a lot of it has been transmitted through close sexual contact and we've never seen this mode of transmission before.
-Compared to SARS-CoV-2, the monkeypox virus is much less transmissible.
+Compared to SARS-CoV-2, the mpox virus is much less transmissible.
 From what we're seeing in this outbreak and what has been seen in Central Africa over the decades is, you need to have fairly intimate skin to skin contact with someone to become infected.

-While many of the current cases are more prevalent among men who have sex with men there is no research at this time to suggest that this disease is solely linked to gay and bisexual men.
+While many of the current cases are more prevalent among men who have sex with men, there is no research at this time to suggest that this disease is solely linked to gay and bisexual men.
 Therefore, it should not be framed as such.
 There’s a risk for everybody who has close, sustained, skin to skin contact with an infected person and there may also be a small risk for transmission via respiratory secretions but a much lower risk than SARS-CoV-2.

-How to combat monkeypox
+How to combat mpox

 Right now, all sexually active populations should be really careful and use caution, including having protected sex, especially when engaging in non-monogamous sex.